LiyangLingIntel/MSBD_UST/5001/README.md

 * **PS:**

+  * All data files are under `./data/` directory.

-  I noted all my explonary code to make sure my code can be run directly.
+  * I noted all my explonary code to make sure my code can be run directly.

-  The explonary procedure is important to find the final answer, I didn't delete them.
+    The explonary procedure is important to get the final answer, I didn't delete them.

     So forgive me if you see lots of comments in the file.

-  If code cannot be re-run, please let me know.
+    If code cannot be re-ran, please let me know.

 ###